 When is the best time to visit Madrid?

-- Best Time for Sightseeing: May and October are both ideal months to enjoy sightseeing in Madrid.
+- Best Time to Visit Madrid for Sightseeing: May and October are both ideal months to enjoy sightseeing in Madrid.
 In May, the intense heat of summer has yet to arrive and crowds are more manageable too.
 In October, with autumn in full swing and the kids back in school, the city begins to cool down, golden hues blanket the parks and you won’t have to worry about bumping elbows with hundreds of other tourists.
 If you decide to visit during the summer, with its intense afternoon sun, it’s important to plan your sightseeing early in the day and do what many locals do – take a siesta (or at least a break indoors) by 3pm, and wait until about 7pm before heading outdoors again.
 If you’re hoping to avoid the biggest crowds, especially in the summer months, try not to go to the most popular sights and attractions, including museums like the Prado Museum (Museo del Prado) between 10am and noon.
 In fact, you may want to skip your nap, and visit indoor sights like these instead.
 They’re air-conditioned, and you can enjoy the exhibits without hordes of others blocking your view in the late afternoon when everyone else is enjoying a snooze.

-- Best Time for Visiting the Royal Palace: The Royal Palace is the No. 1 attraction in Madrid, and many come to see the changing of the guard.
+- Best Time to Visit Madrid for the Royal Palace: The Royal Palace is the No. 1 attraction in Madrid, and many come to see the changing of the guard.
 If watching that event is at the top of your wish list, you may not want to visit the city during the peak of the summer months, July and August, as it’s frequently cancelled due to the heat.
 If you’re here during the high season and don’t want to wait in long lines, plan to arrive about 15 minutes before it opens, or near the end of the day, about two hours before closing.
 The winter months, or low season, is arguably the best time to visit for the optimal experience.
 While there are still crowds in line before 11am on Wednesday, when the ceremony of the changing of the guard is held, and longer lines on the weekend, by arriving just before the palace opens, or at about 3pm on a Monday, Tuesday or Thursday, you’ll have the best chance to enjoy it in relative peace.

-- Best Time for Nightlife: Madrid is where the party is.
+- Best Time to Visit Madrid for Nightlife: Madrid is where the party is.
 Renowned for its nightlife, many first-time visitors to the city are surprised at the Spanish schedule, which generally runs later than most, but even more so here.
 If you’d like to experience it at its peak, visit during June or July, or around the holidays when there is an especially festive atmosphere.
 In Madrid, many people eat their evening meal at 10pm – and a night on the town doesn’t even get started until the pubs are closing in many other European cities.
 It doesn’t end until the sun comes up and “salir,” which means “to go out,” only counts if you make it past 4am.

-- Best Time Shopping: Madrid stands out when it comes to shopping because of its sheer variety.
+- Best Time to Visit Madrid for Shopping: Madrid stands out when it comes to shopping because of its sheer variety.
 Here retailers and their products are never limited to a particular style, or a single look.
 This is a city where almost anything can be found, along with unique treasures you never expected to find.
 To find the best prices, you’ll want to come during either the summer or winter sales, which offer discounts of as much as 70 percent.
 The winter sales begin on January 7, just after the Festival of Kings, and run through the end of February, or until inventory is depleted.
 The summer sales begin in early July and are held until late September.
 Generally, if you want the best choice of items without having to battle crowds, shop during the second week of the sale during either season.

 Madrid Travel Seasons